xijo/betterplace_apidocs/sections/organisations_list.md

       <td>boolean</td>
       <td>true</td>
       <td>True if the organisation is a tax-exempt charity.
-If so, Users can request a tax-receipt for donations to that organisation.
+If so, Users can request a tax receipt for donations to that organisation.
 </td>
     </tr>
     <tr>